nathanchere/nFMOD/readme.md

 A .NET wrapper for Firelight Studio's FMOD audio library.

+The official FMOD SDK comes with some simple C# examples, however .Net is clearly not the primary audience for the library and the C# examples largely read like classic C code.
+Compared to something like nAudio, the code for interacting with FMOD in the official SDK samples felt... unrefined. nFMOD is an attempt at refinement.

 At this point in time nFMOD focuses solely on Windows.
 While Mono-based cross platform support is possible, it's not a priority.
-If you require an example of using FMOD with Mono, including a GTK-based demo for Linux, please look at [FmodSharp](https://gitorious.org/fmodsharp).
+If you require an example of using FMOD with platforms other than Winfows please look at [FmodSharp](https://gitorious.org/fmodsharp) which appears to use the same FMOD SDK base but has working GTK / Mono sample code included.

 Initial goals are to reduce requirements (currently .NET Framework 4.0, ideally 2.0), update to current FmodEx version, support FMOD x64, package for Nuget deployment, implement a more "managed"-style approach to better handle resource management concerns and provide more meaningful logging and exception handling.